 CORPORATE SOCIAL RESPONSIBILITY

-As part of our ongoing public outreach programmes, we took part in the annual Assisi Hospice Charity Fun Day 2015 held on 14 June 2015 at St. Joseph's Institution International.
+As part of our ongoing public outreach programmes, we took part again in the annual Kampong Assisi Charity Fun Day 2016 held on 19 June 2016 at St. Joseph's Institution International.
 The event raised funds for Assisi Hospice, which provides subsidised care for the poor and critically ill.
 Together with our counterparts in the F&B industry, TungLok's management and staff had a rewarding time selling food at the charity drive.

 Best Chinese Fine Dining - Tóng Lè Private Dining

 5S Excellence Award - Slappy Cakes at Resorts World Sentosa

 Star Chef Competition, Chinese Professional, Champion - TungLok Signatures